AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 All examples below assume you are running the script from the root of the repository.

 !!! tip "Log into AWS CLI before running the script"
-    Before running this script locally (i.e., not from an [ALSF-provided virtual computer](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws)), you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
+    Before running this script locally (i.e., not using Lightsail for Research](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws)), you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
     To do this, run the following commands in terminal before running the `download-data.py` script, and follow instructions to log in.

     ```sh